mcarr-and/go-gin-marshalling/docs/K3D-Install.md

 make skaffold-dev-k3d;
 ```

 ## 4. Deploy Album-Store to Kubernetes

+This will deploy 3 replicas of album-store into the cluster.

+You will see different instance names in the Jaeger Process for the 3 pods.

 ```bash
 make k3d-internal-deploy;
 ```

+### 4.1 Debugging Advice

 [Debugging commands for cluster](K3D-Debugging.md)